Debate between bird and fish

-The "Debate between bird and fish" (CSL 5.3.5) is an essay written in the Sumerian language on clay tablets, dating back to the mid to late 3rd millennium BC.
+The "Debate between bird and fish" (CSL 5.3.5) is an essay written in the Sumerian language on clay tablets, dating back to the late 3rd millennium BC.
 It belongs to the genre of Sumerian disputation.

 Genre

 Six Sumerian disputations are known from Sumerian literature, falling into the literary genre of disputations.
 Aside from Bird and Fish, other examples include: